 In this article we will make the case that the answer to that question is always no. All humans, including yourself, are prone to being influenced by the observer effect.
 Humans change their behavior based on whether or not they are being watched, and tend to subconsciously change their behavior when they know a pair of eyes may see them.
 When you exit your house and walk into the public world in the morning, you automatically shift into a public version of yourself.
 To the people who see you for the first time, the image they see presented at that moment is what they will understand you as going forward.

-These changes in behavior and way of being by others is not performed with malicious intentions.
+These changes in behavior and way of being by others are not performed with malicious intentions.
 People change who they are in order to ‘survive’ in the world that they live in.
 Some of our habits and tendencies may not be well-suited for being analyzed by others, so we change them.
 We present to the world who we want to be understood as by others.
 This is a tool that some people use better than others, but a tool that most people use nonetheless.

 You need to keep in mind that all your interactions are being influenced by subconscious forces which change the behavior of the people that you interact with.
 Sad as it may sound, you may not fully understand anyone in your life – even those who you call close.
 The only people we have a hope of truly knowing are ourselves, and you can only hope to get close to knowing the nature of others by thoroughly observing your own way of being.